 Professor James McLaughlin

 Healthcare Sensor Systems – Connected Health: the development of vital signs / point-of-care diagnostic systems via improved fabrication, microfluidics, integrated electronics and smart decision making algorithms.
-Characterisation and processing of sensor materials: such as diamond like carbon, carbon nanotubes, nano-scale devices, plasma based sensors, and micro and nano-based sensor fabrication.
+Characterisation and processing of sensor materials: such as diamond like carbon, carbon nanotubes, graphene, nano-scale devices, plasma based sensors, and micro and nano-based sensor fabrication.

 Professor Paul Maguire